 On behalf of the University of the Pacific, Dugoni School family, congratulations to our white coat recipients, and thank you all again for joining us today.
+At this time, you are invited to leave the theatre and go outside to take pictures in this beautiful setting.

-I hope you all enjoy the rest of this beautiful day.
+I hope you all enjoy the rest of this wonderful day.